Map-A-Droid/MAD-docs/installation/phonesetup.md

 ### Pokémon Go

-Install the PoGo app from the Play Store and add PoGo to Magisk Hide via the magisk manager.
+Install the latest supported PoGo app from the Play Store or [apkmirror.com](https://www.apkmirror.com/apk/niantic-inc/pokemon-go/) and add PoGo to Magisk Hide via the magisk manager.

 >It's necessary to pass the Safetynet check to run the game on rooted phones.
 Check the Safetynet status in the MagiskManager App.